 If you notice that your blue tongue skink pulls away when you try to hand feed it, do not force it to take the treat.
 Instead, place it on the ground near the area where your blue tongue skink is hiding.

-Alternatively, you can entice your blue tongue skink with the treat by using feeding tongs and then placing it in a food bowl.
-Wait for your blue tongue skink to eat from the food bowl, then repeat the process.
+Alternatively, you can entice your blue tongue skink with the treat by using feeding tongs and then placing it in a

 In due time, your blue tongue skink will learn to approach the feeding tongs and take the treat from them.
 You can then transition to using your hand to offer a treat.